AreyanR/Motor-Learning-Research-Project/README.md

 Participants use the PSURP device to control an on-screen dinosaur that must trace static arcs displayed on the screen with high precision.
 Participants are scored based on how accurately they follow these arcs, with higher accuracy resulting in higher scores.
 This creates a performance-based feedback system that incentivizes motor control and learning.

-The game is deliberately challenging and designed to elicit gradual improvement over time, allowing researchers to measure motor learning processes across repeated exposures.
+The game is deliberately challenging and designed to influence gradual improvement over time, allowing researchers to measure motor learning processes across repeated exposures.
 During gameplay, participants may also undergo transcranial brain stimulation, enabling the study of brain-behavior relationships during complex motor tasks.

 Simultaneously, force data from the PSURP controller are collected to provide detailed measures of response timing and motor execution.
 This multimodal setup supports the analysis of learning in a controlled valid task environment.